Stefifox/Lukyblocksmod/README.md

 ﻿# LuckyBlock Mod
  ## by StefifoxApps

- This mod alow you to make some lukyblocks in Terrari with tModLoader
+ This mod allows you to make some lukyblocks in Terraria with tModLoader

  # Mod Content